flyteorg/flyte/rsts/howto/authentication/index.rst

   kubectl deploy -n flyte flyteadmin -o yaml | grep "name: flyte-admin-config"

-This will output the name of the config map where the `client_id` need to go.
+This will output the name of the config map where the `client_id` needs to go.

 .. prompt:: bash